 - They begin by turning the motion on its head, asserting that a reactive foreign policy dangerously ignores the reality of a post cold war world in which the lines of conflict have become protean and subject to unpredictable change.

 - He never lets his learning cloud his enthusiasm for this wide and protean subject and his writing shares the awe of the poets who preceded him on this journey.

 - This is not an easy task, not least because the distance on their subjects that historians value is not realizable when examining a subject as protean as globalization, and one that is both now expressing itself and still changing.

-- 1.1Able to do many different things; versatile: Shostakovich was a remarkably protean composer, one at home in a wide range of stylesMore example sentences
+- 1.1Able to do many different things; versatile: protean thinkers who scan the horizons of work and societyMore example sentences

 - Born in 1948, he remains for many the heir to Gabin and Belmondo, a versatile, protean actor whose rugged looks are belied by his sensitivity and talent.

 - His protean ability to assume different roles in his poems is often described as theatrical.

 - Augustine is a protean thinker, a man whose major works range so widely as to defy the summary and commentary we can present for Athanasius.